Disappointed By The Motive

 - In Jack's loyalty mission, they find out that someone is trying to rebuild the experiment that tortured and exploited Jack and other kids like her.
 At the end, she discovers that the person doing it is another victim like she was, who is trying to make sense of it and justify what happened to them by saying it must have had a purpose.
 His plan is to restart the whole thing with other children until he finds what the original scientists were after.
 Jack is extremely pissed when she hears this, and the Player Character, Commander Shepard, is likewise angry that he'd let other kids go through that kind of nightmarish Hell for such a ridiculous reason.

-- In Jacob's loyalty mission, it's discovered that Jacob's father, Ronald Taylor, had ruled over what was essentially a rape camp while marooned on an island with toxic food that degenerates intelligence.
+- In Jacob's loyalty mission, it's discovered that Jacob's father, Ronald Taylor, had spent the past ten years marooned on a planet where the edible plant life degenerates intelligence.
 At first, the plan was to ration out safe food to the essential staff that could fix the rescue beacon while the non-essentials survived on the toxic stuff until help arrived.
-However, as unrest amongst the crew grew, Taylor kept order by withholding food until his enemies went dumb.
-And he rewarded those loyal to him by "giving away" women that had become mindless, and kept several for himself as well.
-In the end, Taylor only sets off the beacon because the crew rebelled violently after they discovered the beacon had been fixed a long time ago, and that Taylor had kept this fact hidden to let his little kingdom continue until the very last of the food stores ran out.
+However, Taylor and several of the other officers started to enjoy the position of power this put them in - ruling over what amounted to a rape camp of docile, mentally-inhibited women - and as unrest among the crew increased, Taylor kept order by withholding food until his enemies went dumb, and rewarding those loyal to him by "giving away" women to them.
+In the end, Taylor - by this point the only person from his ship not under the effects of mental degeneration - only activates the (long since functional) rescue beacon because his reserves of safe food are about to run out, and the male crew members have grown violent and threaten to overrun his camp.
 Jacob flat out calls it a "juvenile fantasy" when he finds out.